MarkovicBob/MarkovicBob/README.md

 🎯 Full Stack Web Developer with a creative background – I spent 10+ years as a photographer before diving into code.

 💻 Currently working on :
-1.[RippleFeed] Social Media Application
+1. # 🌊 RippleFeed – Social Media Application

-RippleFeed is a modern social media platform inspired by Threads, built with React and TypeScript, and styled using Tailwind CSS.
+RippleFeed is a modern social media platform inspired by **Threads**, built with **React** and **TypeScript**, and styled using **Tailwind CSS**.
-It leverages MongoDB for database management and Firebase for authentication and media storage.
+It uses **MongoDB** for database management and **Firebase** for authentication and media storage.

-RippleFeed allows users to:

-Create and share posts in real time

-Follow and interact with other users

-Engage in community discussions

-Enjoy a clean, responsive, and mobile-friendly interface

-Tech Stack: React, TypeScript, Tailwind CSS, MongoDB, Firebase
-Status: In active development

-2.[ChallengeME](https://challengemerpb.netlify.app/start/home), a mobile-first web app that motivates people to get outside and complete real-world challenges.
+2. [ChallengeME](https://challengemerpb.netlify.app/start/home), a mobile-first web app that motivates people to get outside and complete real-world challenges.
 Built with React, Node.js, and MongoDB.

 ---